Skip to main content

 urn:oid:1.3.6.1.4.1.5923.1.1.1.9

-The user's role and organisation (scope).
+The user's role and organization (scope).
 Sometimes called scopedAffiliation.

-Formed by combining a role and an organisation's scope.
+Formed by combining a role and an organization's scope.

 Example: "member@organization.com"